Feature: Illustrator Timju Jeannet

 «I draw with my heart.
 And whatever I do, I always put some part of me (sometimes in the details) in my drawings.
 With their flaws, their broken wings, their hope, or naivety.»

 I love his drawings because they have life. they are not empty vessels, there's a beyond to them.
 And this is what I miss from what is around nowadays.
 I am tired of people trying to make it, trying to achieve, rather than focusing on creating something that has a heart and a soul.
 Whether it is art, photography, or fashion.

 Please, give art its soul back.

-Check out his blog here: http://timjujeannet.tumblr.com/
+Check out his portfolio here: http://timjujeannet.tumblr.com/